Akira Koike

 Akira Koike (小池 晃, Koike Akira) is a Japanese politician and physician who is the secretary-general and vice chair of the Japanese Communist Party.
 He also serves as a member of the House of Councillors for the party.

 Early life

 Akira was born on 6 June 1960 in Setagaya, Tokyo.
-He attended Ōnoden Elementary School, Shiritsu Daiyon Junior High School, and Komaba High School.
+He attended Ōnoden Elementary School, Shiritsu Daiyon Junior High School, and Senior High School at Komaba, University of Tsukuba.
 He graduated from the Tohoku University School of Medicine in March 1987.